Lviffy/WebCyphr/README.md

 "https://safebrowsing.googleapis.com/v4/threatMatches:find?key=<API-KEY-HERE>"
 ```

+3. Generate a VirusTotal API Key from [VirusTotal Home Page](https://www.virustotal.com/) and use it for the tools that uses viruatotal api.

-3. Then turn on the Developer Mode in your Browser and load unpacked inside `WebCyphr/Extensions/WebCyphr-main`
+4. Then turn on the Developer Mode in your Browser and load unpacked inside `WebCyphr/Extensions/WebCyphr-main`

-4. You can use the same method to install WebScanner also which can be used for Easy to acess Context-Menu scan
+5. You can use the same method to install WebScanner also which can be used for Easy to acess Context-Menu scan

-5. And here you go, You have your Extensions ready
+6. And here you go, You have your Extensions ready

 # Usage